 Octopus farming in the U.S. would be banned under a new bill in Congress

 A controversial plan to commercially farm octopus for meat has led to a U.S. bill that would ban the practice, along with any imports linked to it.
-Bipartisan legislation to ban octopus farming was introduced in Congress on Friday.
+Bipartisan legislation to ban octopus farming was introduced in Congress on Friday, after NPR reported on the issue.

 "Octopuses are among the most intelligent creatures in the oceans.
 And they belong at sea, not suffering on a factory farm," Sen. Sheldon Whitehouse, D-Rhode Island, a co-author of the bill, said in a statement to NPR.